Pierre1231/Jingyi-web/content/en/project/Research class(TA)/index.md

 The students completed both the simulation and experiments, enhancing their hands-on and coding abilities, and deepening their understanding of control and planning algorithms.
 {style="text-align: justify;"}

+The following video is the final planning and control experiment of RM EP, filmed by the students.
+{style="text-align: justify;"}

+{{< video src="videos/result.mp4" controls="yes" caption="Planning and control result by the students" >}}

 ## My role

 ---